-On a separate index card write a Summary of the book (Who was in it, where and when did it take place, and what happened?).
+On a separate index card, write a summary of the book (who was in it, where and when did it take place, and what happened?).
 No object is needed for this card.

-On a separate index card write a Book recommendation or Review (Did you like the book?
+On a separate index card, write a book recommendation or review (did you like the book?
 Why?).
 No object is needed for this card.

-Board game/Card Game Book Report: For this report, you will be creating a game that shows and tells important information about the book.
+Board game/Card Game Book Report:

+For this report, you will be creating a game that shows and tells important information about the book.
 Make it neat and colorful!

-Materials needed: large stiff paper or cardboard for game board; stiff paper for cards; scissors; pencil with eraser; markers, crayons, paint, or colored pencils; small objects representing details of the book for game pieces (optional); die/dice (optional); spinner (optional); box to contain game (optional); paper for game play instructions
+- Large stiff paper or cardboard for game board

+- Stiff paper for cards

+- Scissors

+- Pencil with eraser

+- Markers, crayons, paint, or colored pencils

+- Small objects representing details of the book for game pieces (optional)

+- Die/dice (optional)

+- Spinner (optional)

+- Box to contain game (optional)

+- Paper for game play instructions

-Your game must include the following: title and author of book; short summary of the story; review or recommendation of the book; instructions for playing the game; details from the book about the main character and other characters, the setting, the main problem, and the solution.
+Your game must include the following:

+- Title and author of book

+- Short summary of the story

+- Review or recommendation of the book

+- Instructions for playing the game

+- Details from the book about the main character and other characters

+- The setting,

+- The main problem

+- The solution.

 As people play the game, they should learn about the story!
 Incorporate those details into the game board, pieces, and rules.

-Power Point/Google Slides/Canva Book Report: For this report, you will create a visual presentation using either Power Point or Google Slides that shows and tells important information about the book.
+PowerPoint/Google Slides/Canva Book Report:

+For this report, you will create a visual presentation using either Powerpoint or Google Slides that shows and tells important information about the book.
 Make it neat and colorful!

-Materials needed: access to Power Point/Google Slides/Canva
+Access to PowerPoint/Google Slides/Canva